JuliaPy/PyCall.jl/README.md

 supported are numbers (integer, real, and complex), booleans, and strings, along with tuples and arrays/lists thereof, but more are planned.

+#### PyArray

+Multidimensional NumPy arrays (`ndarray`) are supported and can be converted to the native Julia `Array` type, which makes a copy of the data.

+Alternatively, the PyCall module also provides a new type `PyArray` (a subclass of `AbstractArray`) which implements a no-copy wrapper around a NumPy array (currently of numeric types or objects only).
+Just use `PyArray` as the return type of a `pycall` returning an `ndarray`, or call `PyArray(o::PyObject)` on an `ndarray` object `o`.
+(Technically, a `PyArray` works for any Python object that uses the NumPy array interface to provide a data pointer and shape information.)

+Conversely, when passing arrays *to* Python, Julia `Array` types are converted to `PyObject` types *without* making a copy via NumPy, e.g. when passed as `pycall` arguments. **Warning:** If Python creates a new reference to an `Array` object and returns it from `pycall`, you *must* ensure that the original `Array` object still exists (i.e., is not garbage collected) as long as any such "hidden" Python references exist.

 ### Initialization

-By default, whenever you call `pyimport`, `pycall`, or `pyglobal`, the Python interpreter (corresponding to the `python` executable name) is initialized and remains in memory until Julia exits.
-However, you may want to modify this behavior to change the default Python version, to call low-level Python functions or create `PyObject`s before calling `pyimport` etcetera, or to free the memory consumed by Python.
+By default, whenever you call any of the high-level PyCall routines above, the Python interpreter (corresponding to the `python` executable name) is initialized and remains in memory until Julia exits.
+However, you may want to modify this behavior to change the default Python version, to call low-level Python functions directly via `ccall`, or to free the memory consumed by Python.
 This can be accomplished using:

 * `pyinitialize(s::String)`: Initialize the Python interpreter using the Python libraries corresponding to the `python` executable given by the argument `s`.
 Calling `pyinitialize()` defaults to `pyinitialize("python")`, but you may need to change this to use a different Python version.
-The `pyinitialize` function *must* be called before you can call any Python functions, but it is called automatically if necessary by `pyimport`, `pycall`, and `pyglobal`.
+The `pyinitialize` function *must* be called before you can call any low-level Python functions (via `ccall`), but it is called automatically as needed when you use the higher-level functions above.
 It is safe to call this function more than once; subsequent calls will do nothing (until `pyfinalize` is called).

 * `pyfinalize()`: End the Python interpreter and free all associated memory.
   After this function is called, you may restart the Python interpreter by calling `pyinitialize` again.
 It is safe to call `pyfinalize` more than once (subsequent calls do nothing).
-You must *not* have any remaining variables referencing `PyObject` types when `pyfinalize` runs.
+You must *not* have any remaining variables referencing `PyObject` types when `pyfinalize` runs!

+* The Python version number is returned by `pyversion()`, which returns Julia's native `VersionNumber` type.

 ### Low-level Python API access